beltoforion/openai-ghostwriter/README.md

 python ./ghostwriter.py -t "The Rise of AI generated Content" -tmpl ./template.html -o ai_content
 ```

 The command will create a HTML article about the topic "The Rise of AI generated Content".
-It will create and send the necessary API queries to OpenAI's servers and compile a web page complete with images.
+It will build and send the necessary API queries to OpenAI's servers and compile a web page complete with a couple of images.

  ## Command Line Options